Avitus: Consolidation of power

 The effective power of Avitus depended on the support of all the major players in the Western Roman Empire in the mid-5th century.
 The new Emperor needed the support of both the civil institutions, the Roman Senate and the Eastern Roman Emperor Marcian, as well as that of the army and its commanders (the generals Majorian and Ricimer) and the Vandals of Gaiseric.

-On 1 January 456, Avitus took the consulate, as traditionally the Emperors held the consulate in the first year upon assuming the purple.
-However, his consulate sine collega (without a second Consul) was not recognised by the Eastern court, which nominated two consuls, Iohannes and Varanes.
-The fact that the two courts did not agree on a couple of consuls but each nominated its own means that despite the efforts of Avitus to receive the recognition of the Eastern Emperor, the relationship between the two halves of the Empire was not optimal.
+On 1 January 456, Avitus took the consulate, as was traditional in an Emperor's first year of power.
+However, his consulate sine collega (without a colleague) was not acknowledged by the Eastern court, which nominated two consuls of its own, Iohannes and Varanes.
+Avitus had communicated with the Eastern Emperor in a spirit of cooperation, but these dueling consular nominations showed that the relationship between the two courts was strained nonetheless.

 Foreign policy

 Treaties under Marcian and a treaty of 442 between emperor Valentinian III and the Vandal king Gaiseric had failed to reduce Vandal incursions and raids along the Italian coast.
-Avitus' own efforts secured a temporary winter truce with them; but in March 456, Vandals destroyed Capua.
+Avitus's own efforts secured a temporary winter truce with them; but in March 456, Vandals destroyed Capua.
 Avitus sent Ricimer to defend Sicily, and the Romans defeated the Vandals twice, once in a land battle near Agrigento and another in a naval battle off Corsica.

 During the reign of Avitus, the Visigoths expanded into Hispania, nominally under Roman authorisation but actually to promote their own interests.
 In 455, Avitus had sent an ambassador, comes Fronto, to the Suebi and then to Theodoric II to ask them to formally recognise Roman rule.
 When the Suebi invaded the Roman province of Hispania Tarraconensis, the Visigoths attacked and defeated them 5 October 456 at the Campus Paramus, twelve miles from Astorga, on the banks of the Órbigo (Urbicus), subsequently occupying the province as nominal foederati of the Empire.